 Training tip #1: Negative split easy runs

-Easy runs should be negative splits all the time, anyway.
+Easy runs should be negative splits all the time, even if you’re not practicing the strategy.
 Start slow to help you transition to running and allow your body to warm up properly.
 After a few miles, you can settle into your “normal” pace.

-If you’re a more advanced runner or are just feeling great, then you can run the last 1-2 miles of easy runs at a moderate effort.
-This will surely guarantee a negative split run, helping your body and mind remember what it’s like to finish a run faster than when you started.
+If you’re a more advanced runner or are just feeling great, you can run the last 1-2 miles of your easy runs at a moderate effort.
+This will surely guarantee a negative-split run, helping your body and mind remember what it’s like to finish a run faster than when you started.

 Training tip #2: Negative split workouts

 The absolute best way to practice negative splits is to run them during a structured workout.

 Negative splits work best in single-speed workouts where you run the same speed for the entirety of the repetitions; for example, 6 x 800m at 5K pace.
 To negative split, run the last two slightly faster.
 Be sure, however, not to turn the workout into a race and still run within your means.

 This strategy forces you to run harder when you’re fatigued—exactly what’s needed during a race to finish with negative splits.
 Finishing later reps strongly will build your confidence in the effectiveness of the strategy and your ability to execute it.

 Racing tip #1: Predict an accurate finish time

 A negative split is virtually impossible if you don’t have an accurate finish time prediction.
 After all, if you think you can run faster than you’re able to and start too fast, you’ll fizzle out rather than speeding up.